Vedant-dema/dashboard/docs/roadmap/Settings-Roadmap.md

 3. Is operations/support ready?
 4. Are timeline and cost still aligned?
 5. Is the next scope realistic for team capacity?

+Include these mandatory continuity checks before approval:

+6. Has backup/restore validation been completed for this phase?
+7. Are DR responsibilities and escalation contacts explicitly confirmed?
+8. Is support readiness (runbook + on-call + communications) verified?

 ---